JonathanBuchner/iot/Devices/Meadow F7v2/Documentation/FlashMeadowsF7v2.md

 1. Run [Zadig](https://zadig.akeo.ie/)
 2. Connect a Meadow device in bootloader mode
-3. In Zadig, list devices and select STM32 BOOTLOADER in the dropdown
+3. In Zadig, select STM32 BOOTLOADER in the dropdown.
+You may need to select options -> list all devices to see devices
 4. Replace Driver (After the installation is complete, driver should be WinUSB)

 #### Put Device into DFU Bootloader mode